nameless-and-blameless/TAG/POW/HVCC/README.md

-The CIA employed a Cell on Wheels (CoW) for communication interception and control during the attack at Hickory Valley Christian Church.
+The CIA employed a Cell on Wheels for communication interception and control during the attack at Hickory Valley Christian Church.
 This covert vehicle, disguised as a regular passenger vehicle, operated by intercepting mobile phone signals within its vicinity.
 Its configuration specified that any mobile calls made to 911 within the targeted area would be connected to a separate team of CIA operatives who were already briefed on the ongoing attack.
 These operatives, posing as 911 dispatchers, aimed to placate the callers and prevent any local emergency response.